Chheley Kaar

 Chheley Kaar is a 1954 Indian Bengali-language children's comedy film directed by Chitta Basu and produced by Charan Chitra.
 This film received President's Silver Medal in National Film Award for Best Feature Film in Bengali in 1954.
-The film was remade in Hindi as Bandish starring Ashok Kumar and Meena Kumari.
+The film was remade in Hindi as Bandish, starring Ashok Kumar and Meena Kumari.
 The film was also remade in Tamil as Yaar Paiyyan and in Malayalam as Bhagyamudra.

 Plot

-Tomato is an orphan who lives with his adoptive father.
-His father is very sick, suffering from a virulent disease, and will die within a few months.
-He instructed Tomato to take shelter with a rich person, Kunal Sen. Tomato approaches Kunal in a park and refers to him as father.
-Shocked, Kunal tries to escape from the unknown child Tomato, but cannot.
+Tomato is an orphan who lives with his adoptive father, who is suffering from a virulent disease, and would die within a few months.
+He instructs Tomato to take shelter with a rich person, Kunal Sen. Tomato approaches Kunal in a park and refers to him as father.
+Shocked, Kunal tries to escape from the unknown child, but cannot.
 After many obstacles and chaos, Kunal and his girlfriend Mili start loving Tomato.